dogukanberkozer/dogukanberkozer/README.md

 - 🌱 I’m currently learning **Mobile iOS with Swift UIKit**

-- 👨‍💻 All of my projects are available at [here](https://github.com/dogukanberkozer?tab=repositories)
+- 👨‍💻 All of my projects are available at [this link](https://github.com/dogukanberkozer?tab=repositories)

 - 💬 Ask me about **Swift, Java, .NET, JavaScript, C**